“There is always some madness in love. But there is also always some reason in madness”

 3. Be compassionate

-How to help an avoidant partner starts with understanding and compassion.
+If you want to know how to help an avoidant partner, start with understanding and compassion.
 The belief that intimacy can be a threat is a defense mechanism they developed as a child with unresponsive caregivers.

 With time, they can let go of that belief and come to see intimacy with you as a positive experience.
 They’ll gradually realize that you are there for them when they need it.

-Communicating with an avoidant partner means being your own, independent person.
-One of their biggest triggers that makes them distant is when someone depends on them.
-So, get out there and enjoy your hobbies and friends.
+Communicating with an avoidant partner means being your own independent person.
+One of the biggest triggers that makes them distant is when someone depends on them.
+So, get out there and enjoy your own hobbies and friends.

 Be realistic about who your avoidant partner is.
 You’ll then find communicating with an avoidant partner much easier because you’ll accept them for who they are.
 This makes them feel safer and more valued.